FAQ about the 2026 Summer Catalyst Research Program

 Q: How much does the program cost?

-All laboratory materials and reagents, safety equipment and training, 150+ hours of instruction and mentorship, a certificate of completion, and a skills certification document.
+The program fee for Summer 2026 is $5,500 per student.
+This includes all laboratory materials and reagents, safety equipment and training, 120+ hours of instruction and mentorship, inquiry-based undergraduate-level projects, a college essay workshop, access to local professionals, certificate of completion, and skills certification.

 Q: Is financial aid available?